original to The Matt Gonzalez Reader, May 29, 2019

 Regardless of who explored the Pop imagery first, Snyder and Hanson clearly influenced one another although Snyder would get the opportunity to pursue the use of this iconography further.
 As Steven Wolf has noted:

-“At some point in the early 60s [William Snyder] and Hanson began to introduce figures from popular culture into their work, particularly Disney characters.
+“At some point in the early 60s [Bill Snyder] and Hanson began to introduce figures from popular culture into their work, particularly Disney characters.
 The figures gradually took over Snyder’s painting practice.
-His mature work consists mainly of surreal scenes of people in Disney costumes on the street associating with people in normal dress, a strange forerunner of cosplay.” [fn32]
+His mature work consists mainly of surreal scenes of people in Disney costumes on the street associating with people in normal dress, a strange forerunner of cosplay.” [fn39]

 In a review published in the Bay Area Reporter of a Mel Hanson retrospective exhibition, organized by Steven Wolf and held at the Belcher Studios Gallery in 1998, Eric Rose noted a dark side to Hanson’s imagery: